Benefits Overview and FAQs

 How do Flexible Spending Accounts save me money?

 Putting pre-tax money from your paycheck into a flexible spending account lowers your taxable income, so you pay less income tax.
-Ask Alex, your virtual benefits counselor can further explain how FSAs can save your money.
+Ask Alex, your virtual benefits counselor can further explain how FSAs can save you money.

 Do staff automatically get disability insurance?

-No, but you can enroll in traditional short-term disability during your first 30 days of employment/eligibility, and coverage begins on the first of the month following 30 days of employment/eligibility.
-Enhanced short-term disability coverage and long-term disability coverage* begin automatically the first of the month after one year of employment/eligibility. *Long-term disability coverage begins immediately for house staff.
+No, but you can enroll in traditional short-term disability (STDI) during your first 30 days of employment/eligibility, and coverage begins on the first of the month following 30 days of employment/eligibility.
+Enhanced STDI coverage and long-term disability (LTDI) coverage* begin automatically the first of the month after one year of employment/eligibility. *LTDI coverage begins immediately for post-docs.

 What’s the difference between short- and long-term disability insurance?

-Can I waive the one-year waiting period for short-term or long-term disability coverage?
+Can I waive the one-year waiting period for short or long-term disability coverage?

 You may be able to waive the one-year wait if you had group LTDI coverage within 90 days prior to coming to work at Vanderbilt.
 Complete and submit the Long-Term Disability Certification of Prior Coverage Form within 90 days of your hire date to waive the one-year wait.
-If approved, full long-term disability coverage must be effective on your hire date.
+If approved, full LTDI coverage must be effective on your hire date.
 Any missed LTDI premiums will be collected from future paychecks.
 The one-year waiting period for enhanced STDI cannot be waived.
 However, you do have the option to enroll in traditional STDI during your first year of employment.

-There are two types of short-term disability.
+There are two types of short-term disability (STDI).
 Who is eligible for each type?

 Enhanced STDI is for benefits-eligible staff with more than one year of benefits-eligible service.
 It does not apply to faculty or post-doctoral fellows.
 Those with house staff benefits are eligible for STDI.
 Automatic enrollment in the base and buy-up enhanced STDI plan occurs on the first of the month after your one-year anniversary.
 You may waive the employee-paid buy-up STDI coverage at any time in My VU Benefits.

-If I already have short-term disability insurance, is there anything I need to do?
+If I am already enrolled in short-term disability insurance, is there anything I need to do for next year?